 where $N_c$ is the number of chips within one chirp, $T_c=T/N_c$ is the chip duration, ${\rm rect}(t)=1, t\in[-T_c/2, \,\,\, T_c/2]$ and zero otherwise is the rectangle function, and $\phi_n$ denotes the phase corresponding to the $n^{\textrm{th}}$ bit of the $N_c$ bits sequence.

-In addition, analyzing the spectrogram of the phase-coded signal is complementary as it provides an additional perspective that may not easily be seen on time or frequency domain representation of the signal.
+In addition, analyzing the spectrogram of the phase-coded signal is complementary as it provides an additional perspective that may not easily be seen on the signal's time or frequency domain representation.
 The instantaneous frequency for the BPSK code sequence can be written as \cite{UtkuGeneralized}:

-The proof is given in Appendix A. The instantaneous frequency of the BPSK is demonstrated in Figure~\ref{fig:5} a.
-It can be seen that the abrupt phase changes cause a short burst in the spectrum, which mathematically comes from the derivatives of unit step functions and is represented as Dirac delta in \eqref{generalized_eq_1}.
+The proof is given in Appendix A. The instantaneous frequency of BPSK is demonstrated in Figure~\ref{fig:5} a.
+It can be seen that the abrupt phase changes cause a short burst in the spectrum at the time instances of phase shifts, which mathematically comes from the derivatives of unit step functions and is represented as Dirac delta in \eqref{generalized_eq_1}.

-For the BPSK PC-FMCW, we can replace the $s(t-\tau_0)$ term with $c(t-\tau_0)$ and the mixer output becomes:
+For BPSK PC-FMCW, we can replace the $s(t-\tau_0)$ term with $c(t-\tau_0)$ and the mixer output becomes:

-and the frequency domain representation of the mixer output can be written as:
+and the frequency-domain representation of the mixer output can be written as:

-The frequency-domain representation of the mixer output with $\tau_0=0$ is shown in Figure~\ref{fig:6} in blue color.
-The first null for the mixer output of BPSK PC-FMCW is defined by ${\rm sinc}$ function as shown in \eqref{BPSK_freq}.
-Therefore, the first null location of the coded beat signal for the BPSK PC-FMCW can be calculated as:
+The frequency spectrum of the mixer output \eqref{BPSK_freq} with $\tau_0=0$ is shown in Figure~\ref{fig:6} in blue color.
+The first null for the mixer output of BPSK PC-FMCW is defined by the ${\rm sinc}$ function as shown in \eqref{BPSK_freq}.
+Therefore, the first null location of the coded beat signal for BPSK PC-FMCW can be calculated as:

 where $B_c=1/T_c$ is the bandwidth of chip.
 Assume we have an ideal Brick-wall low pass filter (LPF) as: